adamemr/database-project/README.md

 # database-project
-A Collection of schemas from courses at UAGC
+a Collection of schemas from courses at UAGC